AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Introduction

 The content of the paper is organized as follows.
-In section \ref{s2}, we recall basic formalism of thermalon dynamics in the EGB gravity.
-The section \ref{s3} is to study the thermalon phase transition and the relevant thermodynamic quantities of the EGB gravity in terms of the R\'{e}nyi statistics where we will investigate how the free energy and temperature are modified by the R\'{e}nyi thermodynamics and compare the thermalon mediated phase transitions with the standard thermodynamics.
+In section \ref{s2}, we recall the basic formalism of thermalon dynamics in EGB gravity.
+A section \ref{s3} is a study of the thermalon phase transition and the relevant thermodynamic quantities of the EGB gravity in terms of the R\'{e}nyi statistics where we will investigate how the free energy and temperature are modified by the R\'{e}nyi thermodynamics and compare the thermalon mediated phase transitions with the standard thermodynamics.
 We summarize and conclude the results in the last section.